mlalma/tentofi/DTDEngine/README.md

 ## Potential Improvements

-- Allow contract creator to define if it is going to be short party or long party
+1. Allow contract creator to define if it is going to be short party or long party
-- Novation process: Enable transferring counterparty position to a new party (if allowed by contract)
+2. Novation process: Enable transferring counterparty position to a new party (if allowed by contract)
-- Provide netting to "stack" the marking-to-market of all contracts between two counterparties
+3. Provide netting to "stack" the marking-to-market of all contracts between two counterparties
-- Provide portfolio margining for increasing capital efficiency or for simply notifying parties of potential defaulting
+4. Provide portfolio margining for increasing capital efficiency or for simply notifying parties of potential defaulting
-- Separate collateral (penalty margin) and the traded value from each other.
+5. Separate collateral (penalty margin) and the traded value from each other.
 Now they both use same token
-- Allow e.g. NFTs representing real world assets or stakes on lending pools to be used as collateral
+6. Allow e.g. NFTs representing real world assets or stakes on lending pools to be used as collateral
-- Enable swapping collateral to another (if allowed by contract)
+7. Enable swapping collateral to another (if allowed by contract)
-- Trade compression: Terminate offsetting contracts among two or more participants or replace them with smaller netted out contracts
+8. Trade compression: Terminate offsetting contracts among two or more participants or replace them with smaller netted out contracts
+9. Limit the tokens allowed to be used as collateral

 # References